-By default PDG runs in-process work items automatically as part of the graph cook, and will run as many in-process items as it can based on the value of
+By default, PDG automatically runs in-process work items as part of the graph cook, and it also runs as many in-process items as it can based on the value of

-HOUDINI_MAX_THREADS.
-This scheduler node can be used to manually control how many in process work items can run at the same time.
-For example, it can be used to limit how many work items in an Invoke cook simultaneously.
+You can use this scheduler node to manually control the number of in-process work items that can run at the same time.
+For example, you can use this node to limit the number of work items that can cook simultaneously in an Invoke node.

-If you want to use an instance of this scheduler to control in-process work items, this scheduler must be set as the TOP Scheduler Override on that node.
-Otherwise, the node will continue to use the default in-process scheduling.
-Examples of TOP nodes that create in-process work items include the Invoke, File Copy, and Python Script when Evaluate In Process is toggled on.
+If you want to use an instance of this scheduler to control in-process work items, then you must specify this scheduler as the TOP Scheduler Override on the node to which the work items belong.
+Otherwise, that node would continue to use the default in-process scheduling.

 Remote Shared Root Path; this path is then appended to these root paths.

 Determines the maximum number of work items that can be scheduled at the same time by this scheduler.

 By default, the number of work items that can execute concurrently is limited by the number of available threads in your Houdini session as set by

 When selected, all in-process work items are scheduled automatically as part of the PDG graph evaluation.

 Specifies a custom limit for the number of concurrent in-process work items.